AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 Each imaging plane in a given session is referred to as an **experiment** and receives a unique `ophys_experiment_id`.
-For single-plane imaging, there is only one imaging plane (i.e. one experimen) per session.
+For single-plane imaging, there is only one imaging plane (i.e. one experiment) per session.
 For multi-plane imaging, there can be up to 8 imaging planes (i.e. 8 experiments) per session.
-Due to our strict QC process, described below, not all multi-plane imaging sessions have exactly 8 experiments, as some imaging planes did not meet our data quality criteria.
+Due to our strict QC process, described below, not all multi-plane imaging sessions have exactly 8 experiments, as some imaging planes may not meet our data quality criteria.

 .. image:: /_static/visual_behavior_2p/data_structure.png
    :align: center